 What we’re yet to figure out is what they do with the information they collect.
 Some web experts have been quick to point out that content with basic reading level tends to rank better compared to their intermediary and advanced counterparts, while some are quick to dismiss it by associating basic level articles with content mills.

-Singapore business owners should never underestimate how powerful in-page SEO can be.
+Singapore business owners should never underestimate how powerful on-page SEO can be.
 And this is especially the case when it comes to Google.
 The more you follow this search engine’s guidelines, the more visibility your website will achieve.

 While it’s very difficult to succeed at all of the search engine’s ranking factors, you can instead focus on those that carry the most weight.
-And in the case of on-page SEO, you need to work on your website design, content, URL, title tags, mobile friendliness, page speed, and header tags.
+And in the case of on-page SEO, you need to work on your website design, content, URL, title tags, mobile-friendliness, page speed, and header tags.

 Once these factors have been optimised, you can then improve the factors that don’t carry as much weight.
 When done well, on-page optimisation helps you to build a strong foundation for the rest of your digital marketing strategy.
-It may take a time investment, but it all pay off in the end.
+It may take a time investment, but it all pays off in the end.
 It’s a good idea to work with an SEO agency so as to ensure that you rank to your highest potential.